ABojo/ecommerce-page/README.md

 # Eccommerce Page

-This is an ecommerce product page built with React and TypeScript.
+This is an ecommerce product page built with React, TypeScript, and SCSS.

 ## Features